TsimpDim/Heart-Disease/readme.md

 * The sample data (300) is really not enough for predictions of this sort
 * The features themselves are very specific and there is a lot of them
 * Model overfits
+* Should probably use higher-level interfaces like `keras`

 ### Example output
 ```